proplot-dev/proplot/docs/quickstart2.rst

 It is common to need “panels” for plotting secondary 1-dimensional datasets or summary statistics.
-It is also common to need colorbars or legends along the edges of axes or the figure.
-Setting these up can be incredibly time-consuming with the default matplotlib API.
+It is also common to need colorbars or legends along the edges of axes and figures.
+Setting these up can be time-consuming with the default matplotlib API.
 To make this easier, ProPlot introduces the “panels” construct, powered by the `~proplot.axes.PanelAxes` class.

 Axes panels